msrishav-28/Living-Heirloom/README.md

 > *"In a world of AI and automation, we built something to preserve what makes us human - our voices, our stories, and our love for each other across time."*

 **This is not just an app.
-It's a bridge between generations, a keeper of voices, and a guardian of human stories.**
+It's a bridge between generations, a keeper of family voices, and a guardian of precious family stories.**

 ## 📞 Links